Wheee!

 Over the River and Through the Woods

-He is a regular at my neighborhood bus stop, he looks to be in late 20’s, has sandy brown hair and is disabled.
-He walks with a labored gait, one leg dragging slightly, and his speech is impaired.
+He’s a regular at my neighborhood bus stop, he looks to be in late 20’s, has sandy brown hair and is disabled.
+He walks with a labored gait, one leg dragging slightly and his speech is impaired.

-This morning the bus was early, leaving the two of us waiting together for some time before the next bus arrives.
+This morning the bus was early, leaving the two of us waiting together for some time before the next bus arrived.

-We exchange general pleasantries about the weather and then, in his halting speech, he asks me where I am going.
+We exchanged general pleasantries about the weather and then, in his halting speech, he asked me where I was going.

-I share that I am on my way to work.
-In an attempt to fill time, I go on to tell him that I take this bus and then the train to my job every day.
+I let him know that I was on my way to work.
+In an attempt to fill time, I went on to tell him that I take this bus and then the train to my job every day.
 I grumble about having to make that connection.
-Then I share that I think my job is a drag, complaining about having to sit behind a desk all day.
+Then I shared that I felt my job was a bit of drag and complained about having to sit behind a desk all day.

-I ask where he is off to this morning.
+Then I asked where he was off to this morning.

-As he begins to speak I listen carefully, it is hard for me to understand exactly what he says.
-He speaks slowly, due to his disability but also, perhaps, because he has grown accustomed to people like me who fail to understand him.
+As he began to talk I found myself listening carefully to him, it was hard for me to understand everything he said.
+He spoke slowly, due to his disability but also, perhaps, because he has grown accustomed to people like me who fail to understand him.

-As he speaks his smile broadens and I make out the phrase, “over the river and through the woods”.
+As he spoke his smile broadened and I make out the phrase, “over the river and through the woods”.

-His eyes are now twinkling and his smile so broad that I cannot help but smile too.“Over the river and through the woods” I repeat, questioning what I have heard.
+His eyes were twinkling and his smile so broad that I could not help but smile too.“Over the river and through the woods” I repeat, questioning what I heard.

-At nearly the same time he says, “But not to grandmother’s house”.
+At nearly the same time he said, “But not to grandmother’s house”.

-He explains, again slowly so that I can follow, that he is on his way to work in Tigard, a suburb outside of Portland, and will travel over the Willamette River and through wooded suburban neighborhoods to arrive at work.
+He explained, again slowly so that I could follow, that he was on his way to work in a suburb outside of the city and that he’ll travel over the Willamette River and through wooded suburban neighborhoods to arrive at work.

-It is over an hour commute and he changes bus lines more than once.
+It’s over an hour commute.
+And he has to change bus lines more than once.

-He goes on to tell me he likes his work at a fast food restaurant because everyone, his co-workers and customers alike, are nice people.
-Plus, he shares, his work keeps him busy.
+He went on to tell me that he liked his work at a fast food restaurant because everyone, his co-workers and customers alike, are nice people.
+Plus, he shared, his work keeps him busy.

-Our bus arrives and we both board, me feeling rather small after my morning complaining and him smiling as he starts his journey over the river and through the woods.
+Our bus arrived and we both boarded, me feeling rather small after complaining and him smiling as he started his journey over the river and through the woods.

 Coming Clean